a Step by Step Guide to Growing Fine Natural Hair

 Get a professional trim at least once a year if having your curls shaped is important to you.
 However, you will require less trimming if you protect your hair from damage.

-Each of these methods of growing fine natural hair is an important part of the step by step process to growing fine natural hair long.
+Each of these methods of growing fine natural hair is an important part of the step-by-step process to growing fine natural hair long.

 Additional Resources